-It is my conviction that nowadays teachers and students alike figure among society’s victims.
+Teachers and students alike are victims of society.
 Classrooms are a site of injustice and we are amidst an evolving educational crisis.
 This is impacting everyone’s mental health.
 Our educational crisis is at the core of the mental health crisis, and it radiates into our churches on a weekly basis.
 This is because

 1) we have adopted schools’ formational practices in our churches for at least the last fifty years and